Oklahoma House passes anti-abortion bill on same day as pro-choice rally - NewsBreak

 “That was their flex but our flex is this!
 Our flex is coming together,” said Tamya Cox-Toure of ACLU Oklahoma.

 “It was certainly planned.
-The legislature knows that we are gathering today and there is a level of fear,” said Wales.Alec Baldwin wants Wyoming defamation lawsuit dismissed
+The legislature knows that we are gathering today and there is a level of fear,” said Wales.ALSO ON WJBF: Suspect arrested for burning down Columbia County home

 Olsen, however, said there was no “coordinated plan” to vote on the same day as the Planned Parenthood rally.